MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

 * A validation snapshot of your app's configuration state.
 * App usage metrics, currently in preview, for your app.

-**App Usage (Preview)**
+**App Usage Preview**

 The App Usage metrics show the total number of active users for your app.
-These metrics are available for apps published to the Teams store or an organization's app catalog through Teams Developer Portal, and are scoped to the App ID(s) shown in the Basic Information section.
+These metrics are available for apps published to the Teams store or an organization's app catalog through Teams Developer Portal, and are scoped to the App IDs shown in the Basic Information section.

 | Metric | Definition |
 | :-----------------------| :------------------------------------------------------------------------------------------------------|